ceskyDJ/mammoth/README.md

-# mammoth
+# Mammoth PHP framework

-Mammoth - Lightweight easy to use PHP framework
+Project is still in construction